 All that sightseeing will probably leave you ready to re-fuel and when in Munich, you really should head to one of the many beer halls, like the Hofbrauhaus, for some typical Bavarian fare – beer and pretzels!

-Here you will be entertained by brass bands, served by waitresses in traditional Bavarian costumers, whilst you snack on pretzels and steins (half or one litre glasses) of beer.
+Here you will be entertained by brass bands, served by waitresses in traditional Bavarian costumes, whilst you snack on pretzels and drink steins (half or one litre glasses) of beer.

 Whilst the Hofbrauhaus is the most famous of Munich’s beer halls, it is full of tourists, so for an even more traditional experience, wander through the alleys of the old town and find yourself a local haunt.

-Whether you prefer art and history or modernity, Munich offers something for every visitor.
-And if you happen to visit in late September or early October, why not join the thousands of others swilling beer at Oktoberfest??
-After all, as they say ‘When in Rome (or in this case, Munich!!)…….’
+If you happen to visit Munich in late September or early October, why not join the thousands of others drinking beer at Oktoberfest??
 This article is full of Oktoberfest tips and tricks.